Green Tea — Nutrients, Health Benefits, And Shopping Tips

 Green tea is high in antioxidants and has been linked to various health benefits, including improved brain function.

-Store green tea bags or loose leaves in an airtight container in a cool, dark place.
-Use within six months to a year for optimal flavor.
+To maintain the best flavor, store green tea bags or loose leaves in an airtight container in a cool, dark location.
+They can remain fresh for 6 to 12 months under these conditions.

 Health benefits